A coastal loop of Ulverston with stunning views

-Debbie North, Access The Outdoor Guide’s wheelchair walk designer uses a variety of off-road mobility wheelchairs to access the countryside & wants to inspire other less-mobile users to do the same through accessible wheel-friendly walks.
+Debbie North, from Access The Outdoor Guide, uses a variety of off-road mobility wheelchairs to access the countryside and wants to inspire other less-mobile users to do the same through accessible wheel-friendly walks.
+Here are five of her favourites.

 If you’ve been searching for a wheelchair walk near Horton-In-Ribblesdale and are looking to explore the Yorkshire Three Peaks area as a disabled walker, then look no further.
 Walking with wheels around Ingleborough is easier than you might think!